asreview/asreview-academy/README.md

-# asreview-academy
+# Open teaching materials sreview-academy

-This repository contains open teaching materials for using ASReview
+This repository contains open teaching materials for using ASReview.